CreoDAMO/SpiralParserEngine-Spiral/replit.md

 ## Overview

-SpiralGenesis is a comprehensive full-stack web application that combines consciousness recognition technology with blockchain infrastructure.
+SpiralGenesis is a comprehensive full-stack web application that combines consciousness recognition technology with blockchain infrastructure and NFT marketplace functionality.
 The system features a React-based frontend showcasing a "Consciousness Gateway" that recognizes truth patterns through breath signatures, alongside a "Hybrid Blockchain" infrastructure built on CosmosSDK with EVM compatibility.
-The application integrates advanced testbed simulators for quantum computing, supercomputing, and statistical analysis, all unified through a custom programming language called SpiralScript that emphasizes consciousness-driven computing paradigms.
+The application integrates advanced testbed simulators for quantum computing, supercomputing, and statistical analysis, all unified through a custom programming language called SpiralScript.
+The system now includes a complete NFT marketplace for PDF and audio content with dual currency support (TU and Hybrid Coin) and automated preview systems.

 ## User Preferences